Special offer

 What is an employee performance review?

-While the format can differ amongst organizations, the content often contains similar information.
+While the format can differ among organizations, the content often contains similar information.
 Employers typically evaluate employees based on the following metrics:

 Employee performance review sample